felipehcrfernandes/digital-lib/LLM-DETAILS.md

 It was implemented as a static page served by FastAPI because:

-- it is enough to demonstrate the feature
+- it keeps the feature lightweight
 - it avoids adding a large frontend framework late in the project
-- it keeps the repo easy to run for an interviewer
 - it allows the backend to remain the main focus

 The page includes: